thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 Personal info is only known by your bank and employer.

 Has your bank account been hacked?
-Why don't scammers just silently stole the money?
+Why don't scammers just steal the money silently?

 Right, they're stuck somewhere and need to pry for more info. *At least the suckers could've wait until 9AM*.
 You guessed social engineering is what's up.